kadena-community/kadena.js/packages/apps/docs/src/docs/invest/kda-concepts.md

 ---
-title: KDA Concepts
+title: Accounts, addresses, and keys
 description: KDA Concepts
-menu: KDA Concepts
-label: KDA Concepts
+menu: Accounts, addresses, and keys
+label: Accounts, addresses, and keys
 order: 2
 layout: full
 ---

-# KDA Concepts

-## 1. Account name & keys can be different
+# Accounts, addresses, and keys

 With most blockchains, accounts are modeled as simply public/private keypairs (i.e. your account name is the same as your public key).
 This “one-to-one” model